ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 {: faq}
 {: #faq-snapshot-3}

 You can take up to 750 snapshots per volume in a region.
 Deleting snapshots from this quota makes space for more snapshots.
 A snapshot of a volume cannot be greater than 10 TB.
-Also, consider how your [billing changes](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots_vpc_considerations) when you increase the number of snapshots that you take and retain.
+Also, consider how your billing is affected when you increase the number of snapshots that you take and retain.

 ## Is there a limit on the size of a volume that I can take a snapshot of?
 {: faq}